solana-developers/solana-cookbook/docs/th/references/keypairs-and-wallets.md

 ## How to restore a Keypair from a mnemonic phrase

 Many wallet extensions use mnemonics to represent their secret keys.
-You can convert the mnemonic to Keypairs for local testing.
+You สามารถ convert the mnemonic to Keypairs for local testing.

 1. BIP39 - creating a single wallet